Search This Blog

 black beans in a colander.

-With budgets getting tighter, you can save money by soaking and cooking dried beans instead of using canned beans.
+With budgets getting tighter, lots of people save money by soaking and cooking dried beans instead of using canned beans.

 Here's how to soak and cook beans